kaedroho/django-bridge/website/docs/introduction.md

 - `metadata`: This includes the `title` to show in the browser bar, but can include other metadata fields as well
 - `context`: Global data that is added to all responses automatically, used for user details, URLs, CSRF token.
 These get translated into React contexts.

-When this response is received by the frontend, it is rendered and then displayed to the user.
+On the very first request, the response is wrapped with a "bootstrap" HTML template that loads the frontend bundle and renders the first response.
+Subsequent requests after that update the page using the JSON responses.

-On the very first request, the browser will be expecting HTML.
-So we have a Django middleware that checks if the request was from the browser or from a background `fetch()`, if it's from the browser, the responses is wrapped with a "bootstrap" HTML template that loads the frontend bundle and renders the first response.
+Django Bridge uses Telepath to allow any Python object to be serialized into JSON and deserialized into JavaScript objects This is useful for rendering Django forms and widgets with React.

 ### Should I use it?